Muscle Of The Month: Transverse Abdominus (TVA)

 CONCLUSION

-Considering how important core stability is to good posture and safe, easy movement, it makes sense to spend time developing the core through following an exercise regime that includes working the Transverse Abdominus muscle.
+Given the importance of core stability for maintaining good posture and facilitating safe, easy movement, it is logical to dedicate time to developing the core by following an exercise regimen that incorporates training the Transverse Abdominus muscle.

 Interested in becoming a personal trainer